MagalhaesDev/Todo-nodeJs/README.md

 ## Getting started

-1 - Run the command yarn in the terminal to download the dependencies
+1 - Run the command yarn in the terminal to download the dependencies.

-2 - Use insomnia to make the requisitions
+2 - Use insomnia to make the requisitions.

 ## Functionalities